jacobkap/crimebythenumbers/docs/intro-to-r.md

 Inside of the Code tab we also want to turn on an option to have RStudio automatically save the R script when we aren't using it.
 This is like how Google Docs automatically saves your document every second or so.
 While we should be saving our file often (using the little floppy disk icon near the top of RStudio), having RStudio automatically save adds a level of security as it prevents losing a lot of progress if we forget to save and RStudio crashes or we close it.

 To set it to auto save, move to the Saving tab, and check the "Automatically save when editor loses focus" box.
-So if you click out of the RStudio or stop typing, it will automatically save.
+So if you click out of RStudio or stop typing, it will automatically save.
 You can also say how long to wait before saving with options ranging from 500 milliseconds to 10,000 milliseconds which is the same as 0.5 seconds to 10 seconds.

 <img src="images/auto_save.PNG" width="90%"  style="display: block; margin: auto;" />